cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-overview.md

 ```
 The system is divided into two parts: DID Management and Tag Management.
 In addition to the core functions for Tag Management, we also implemented an official tagger and reputation system.
-Refer [here](./contract-manager.md) for the usage of DID/Tag Management, [here](./contract-tdid.md) for design details of the Terminus DID contract, [here](./contract-reputation.md) for recommended implementations and examples of the reputation system.
+Refer [here](./contract-manager.md) for the usage of DID/Tag Management, [here](./contract-tdid.md) for design details of the Olares DID contract, [here](./contract-reputation.md) for recommended implementations and examples of the reputation system.

 ## Design Details